-For example, if someone purchases a video game console, you might consider sending them an email about the most popular video games for that console that they haven't yet purchased.
+You can isolate a group of people that have all purchased a particular item but have not also purchased one or more related items to create a cross sell segment.
+For example, if someone purchases a video game console, you might consider targeting them with content about the most popular video games for that console that they haven't yet purchased.

-With our example above, we chose one cross-sell item to focus on.
-You can add additional "has Ordered Product zero times" conditions, however, to build an opportunity for a more robust cross-sell.
+With our example above, we chose one cross sell item to focus on.
+You can also add additional has Ordered Product zero times conditions to build a more robust cross sell segment.
 For example, if someone has only purchased one item from you before, you can promote a range of related and relevant items.

 You can also add additional conditions to further target your segment around other behaviors.
-If you are tracking Viewed Product browsing activity, you can use insights from this metric to target customers that have purchased certain items and browsed others.
+If you track Viewed Product browsing activity, you can use insights from this metric to target customers who purchased a certain product and browsed other, related items.